neondatabase/website/content/docs/introduction/support.md

 ## General Support Policy

-Neon provides Support for eligible plans under the terms of this Support Policy as long as the Customer maintains a current subscription to the Neon Launch, Scale, Business, or Enterprise [plans](/docs/introduction/plans).
+Neon provides Support for eligible plans under the terms of this Support Policy as long as the Customer maintains a current subscription to one of the following Neon plans: Launch, Scale, Business, or Enterprise.
+For more information, see [plans](/docs/introduction/plans).
 “Support” means the services described in this Support Policy and does not include one-time services or other services not specified in this Support Policy, such as training, consulting, or custom development.
 Support for [Free tier](/docs/introduction/free-tier) users is provided through [Discord](https://neon.tech/discord).
 See Neon [plans](/docs/introduction/plans) and [pricing](https://neon.tech/pricing) for information on available subscriptions.

 Unless described otherwise, defined terms mentioned in this policy shall have the same meaning as defined in our [terms of service](https://neon.tech/terms-of-service).